hannesdelbeke/brain/programming/Python/pass custom sys.paths to subprocess.md

 - [ ] these are research notes that could use a cleanup #todo

-when using `python -m pip` , certain paths that are added dynamically on blender startup, are ignored. e.g. the `appdata/roaming/.../addons` path is not exposed to [[python pip|pip]], since it's dynamically added on Blender startup.
+when using `python -m pip` , certain paths that are added dynamically on blender startup, are ignored. e.g. the `appdata/roaming/.../addons` path is not exposed to [[Python pip|pip]], since it's dynamically added on Blender startup.

 > [!print paths in blender]-
 > ```python